freelawproject/free.law/content/docket-alerts.md

 We have a lot of ambition for our alerting tools, and we are thinking about what should come next:

  - As mentioned above, not every district offers an RSS feed.
-This is a huge problem and we are actively working with volunteers to lobby courts to enable complete RSS feeds.
+This is a huge problem, and we are actively working with volunteers to lobby courts to enable complete RSS feeds.

      One step in this process is to write a letter to the courts.
 If you are interested in signing such a letter and think your name or organization might help, please [get in touch][c].

  - The four methods we use to trigger alerts are great and make for a robust system, but it could always be better.
 In the coming months, we hope to begin actively crawling PACER to identify changes to dockets people are signed up for, and to close the gap created by missing RSS feeds.

  - Getting alerts based on new filings is great, but what if you could get alerts based on search terms?
-This is a tough problem, but we're looking into ways to accomplish this too.
+This is a tough problem, but we're looking into ways to accomplish this, too.

 We think our PACER Docket Alerts are going to be an important tool, and it's one that has taken us years to put together.
 We couldn't be more happy to announce this today.
 If you like these kinds of features, we hope you will support our efforts financially by [making a donation][donate].